NathStevo97/certifications-notes/aws/cloud-practitioner/course-notes/01-fundamental-cloud-concepts/Fundamental Cloud Concepts.md

 - Upfront, Monthly and Total 12 month costs are provided upon completion.
 - Any additional services can then be added to the estimate as required e.g. Amazon RDS for PostgreSQL
 - The estimate can then be exported or shared.
-- Additionally estimates can be grouped within the estimate e.g. group based on “application” or “function”.
+- Additionally estimates can be grouped within the estimate e.g. group based on "application" or "function".

 ## Reviewing Costs - Costs Explorer